 No. Your current passport will be valid as long as it is less than 10 years old and has six months left before it runs out.
 However, you’ll no longer be able to use EU fast-track passport control and when you arrive in an EU country be prepared to show your return ticket.

-No. It is very important that you buy travel insurance with healthcare cover before you go on holiday; especially if you have a pre-existing medical condition.
+Yes, although now if expired you can apply for a GHIC.
+It is still very important that you buy travel insurance with healthcare cover before you go on holiday; especially if you have a pre-existing medical condition.

 If you’re a tourist, you’ll be able to travel to most EU countries without a visa.
 You’ll be able to stay for up to 90 days in any rolling 180-day period.